steevka/TheTracker/README.md

 Twitter, YouTube, Ghost, Chart Mogul, Gumroad, Paddle, and Clubhouse.

+Create your account and tracker at https://tolta.co/ and use your tracker ID.

 Instagram has not been working on tolta.co for some time.
 Sorry!
 Nothing I can do about that.
 The logo looks sexy so I kept it.

 Note that tolta.co refreshes data every 30 minutes.